Anisotropic intrinsic spin relaxation in graphene due to flexural distortions: Introduction.

-The fact that curvature enhances spin-orbit scattering has been discussed in the case of carbon nanotubes \cite{Ando2000}, graphene \cite{Huertas06,Huertas09,Jeong2011} and graphene ribbons \cite{Dani2011}.
-In the present Letter we derive a microscopic Hamiltonian that describes explicitly the spin-flip scattering of electronic states of graphene due to both dynamic and static flexural distortions.
+The fact that curvature enhances spin-orbit scattering has been discussed\cite{Ando2000} and observed\cite{Kuemeth-Nature} in the case of carbon nanotubes.
+Local curvature is also expected to enhance spin-orbit in graphene \cite{Huertas06,Huertas09,Jeong2011,Dugaev} and graphene ribbons \cite{Dani2011}.
+In the present paper we derive a microscopic Hamiltonian that describes explicitly the spin-flip scattering of electronic states of graphene due to both dynamic and static flexural distortions.
 We describe graphene by means of a multi-orbital atomistic description that naturally accounts for the two crucial ingredients of the proposed intrinsic spin-phonon coupling: the intra-atomic spin orbit coupling (SOC) and the modulation of the inter-atomic integrals due to atomic displacements.
 Importantly, both the SOC and the flexural distortions couple the Dirac electrons to higher energy $\sigma$ bands, in the spin-flip and spin conserving channels respectively.
 Their combined action results in an effective spin-flip interaction for the Dirac electrons.

-The spin-flip scattering rates computed from the theory are shown to provide a very efficient intrinsic spin relaxation mechanism in graphene at room temperature, without the need to invoke scattering with impurities or extrinsic SOC.
-We find that the spin liftetime of electrons depends crucially on the long wavelength mechanical properties of the sample, determined by its coupling to the environment.
+The spin-flip lifetimes computed from our theory are in the range of $\mu s$ at room temperature.
+Therefore, the observation of spin lifetimes in the nanosecond regime implies that other extrinsic spin relaxation mechanisms are effective.
+Our results provide an upper limit for the lifetime that will be relevant when graphene samples can be prepared without extrinsic sources of spin relaxation.
+In the case of the proposed intrinsic spin relaxation mechanism, we find that the spin liftetime of electrons depends crucially on the long wavelength mechanical properties of the sample, determined by its coupling to the environment.
+We also find that the spin relaxation lifetime depends on the quantization axis along which the spin scattering is taking place as well as on the relative angle between the electron crystal momentum $\vec{k}$ and the crystal lattice.